 The mining of celestial bodies is shifting from science-fiction (Sci-Fi) to reality.
-The mining of asteroids by private individuals and companies through advancements in space cameras and satellites aid in the precise location of asteroids.
+Asteroid mining by private individuals and companies through advancements in space cameras and satellites aid in the precise location of asteroids.
 Once located, these celestial bodies can be used to extract minerals such as platinum, gold, iron, or even water.
-Indeed, the economic incentive for space mining is evident and analysts predict that space mining & extraction activities could potentially translate to a billion-dollar industry.
+The economic incentive for space mining is evident and analysts predict that it could potentially translate to a billion-dollar industry.

 Asteroid Mining Corporation develops Satellites for Asteroid Mining

-British startup Asteroid Mining Corporation develops a satellite to prospect near-Earth asteroids (NEAs) as mining candidates.
-The company develops a series of different spacecraft for prospecting, exploration, and extraction, with each craft performing a particular mission.
-The startup’s proprietary dataset generated from its Asteroid Prospecting Satellite One (APS1) mission guides explorers to specific mining candidates.
+UK-based startup Asteroid Mining Corporation develops a satellite to prospect near-earth asteroids (NEAs) as mining candidates.
+The startup provides a series of different spacecraft for prospecting, exploration, and extraction, with each craft performing a particular mission.
+Its proprietary dataset generated from its Asteroid Prospecting Satellite One (APS1) mission guides explorers to specific mining candidates.

 HEO Robotics utilizes Space-based Cameras for Asteroid Mining

 French startup SpaceAble provides an on-demand in-situ asset inspection solution for LEO satellites.
-It works on a decentralized approach to outer-space awareness and provides the space community with critical data and operational safety of the LEO.
-The startup is currently in the process of creating a safe environment, free of redundancy and other malfunctions.
+It uses a decentralized approach to gather outer-space awareness and provides the space community with critical data and operational safety.
+The startup is currently in the process of creating a safe environment free of redundancy and other malfunctions.

 WARPSPACE develops an Optical Telecommunication Service for LEO Satellites

-Japanese startup WARPSPACE promises LEO satellite operators with optical telecommunication services from 2023 with their optical data relay network in the Medium-Earth Orbit (MEO).
+Japanese startup WARPSPACE offers LEO optical telecommunication services from 2023 with its optical data relay network in the medium-earth orbit (MEO) for satellite operators.
 This network will develop communication with the LEO satellites using an optical link.
 Users only have to equip a small optical transceiver that the startup provides.
-Further, by using their services, LEO missions aim to utilize the optical network to achieve a 1-Gbps connection.
+Further, by using their services, LEO missions will be able to achieve one Gbps connection.